WateryDaisy5219/heron-take-home/README.md

 - Updated links to documentation / resources

 ## Contact
-Please feel free to reach out with any questions or feedback about my solution!
+Please feel free to reach out at william_rosler@yahoo.com or +1-614-557-7640 with any questions or feedback!